MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/production-floor-execution-configure.md

 - Automatically open the **Start job** dialog box when a search is completed.
 - Automatically open the **Report progress** dialog box when a search is completed.
 - Pre-fill the remaining quantity in the **Report progress** dialog box.
-- Enable material consumption adjustments.
+- Enable material consumption adjustments from the **Report progress** dialog box.
 (This functionality also requires the *Register material consumption on the production floor execution interface (non-WMS)* feature.)
 - Enable searches by project ID.

 Information about how to use the settings is provided later in this topic.